 Is Making Sense of Affiliate Marketing for Advanced Bloggers?

-No. If you already know about affiliate marketing and have even started it on your blog, I would not take this course.
+No. If you already know about affiliate marketing and are generating money from it in the thousands on your blog, then I would not take this course.

-I would only take this course if you have *not yet* monetized your blog.
+I would only take this course if you have *not yet* monetized your blog or aren’t making alot yet.

 I do not think it is for advanced bloggers or even intermediate bloggers already making money.